drudru/understanding_redo/README.md

 `redo` [<targets|sources>...]

 redo-ifchange gets a list of what most implementations call dependencies.

 The command has no options or other arguments.

 The command will record each dependency for the 'do' script that is running the redo-ifchange command.

-If the dependency was marked 'uptodate', the command processes the next item.
+If the dependency has an 'uptodate' attribute, regardless of its value (yes or no), the command processes the next item.

 If the dependent file exists on first build, then it is considered a source.
 If not, it is considered a target.

 If the file is a source, its MD5 is compared with a prior run.
+If the MD5 matches, 'uptodate' is set to 'yes', else 'no'.

 ### redo-ifcreate
 `redo` [<targets|sources>...]